phw198/OutlookGoogleCalendarSync/guide/install.md

 ---
 layout: page
+title: Application Versions
 ---

+## Release Types

+Because the software is open source and has no formal support, OGCS is released as alphas and betas to indicate it might not be as polished a product as one that is being sold and has telephone support! __However__, having been available for several years and constantly being improved, it _is_ a stable product - the naming is now simply more to do with the frequency of releases.

+### Alpha
+The most recent version of the applicaton, with more regular updates than the beta.
+If you want to see the latest functionality, or see if a possible bug has already been fixed, you should use the alpha release.

+### Beta
+After several alphas have been released, the new features and improvements will be "rolled up" into a new beta release.
+If you don't need new features and prefer to work on an application that doesn't require frequent updates, then the beta is probably for you.

-# Application Versions
+## Application Versions

-The software can either be installed or run as a "portable" application.
+Both release types of the software can either be installed or run as a "portable" application.
 The installed version will suffice for the majority of people.

 In terms of functionality, both versions are the same, but here's a quick comparison: